 That the unit of the adjunction ${\coprod_u}_{/ 1_J} \dashv \varphi_u^*$ is an isomorphism means that \begin{diagram} X & \rTo_\cocart & \coprod_u X \\ \dTo^{!_X} & & \dTo_{\coprod_u !_X} \\ 1_J & \rTo^\cocart_{\varphi_u} & \coprod_u 1_J \end{diagram} is a pullback.
 From this it follows that all diagrams of the form \begin{diagram} X & \rTo_\cocart & \coprod_u X \\ \dTo^{\alpha} & & \dTo_{\coprod_u \alpha} \\ Y & \rTo^\cocart & \coprod_u Y \end{diagram} are pullbacks.
 But (from the proof of Moens's Theorem) this is known to imply disjointness of internal sums.\footnote{One can see this more easily as follows.
 Since ${\coprod_u}_{/ 1_J}$ is an equivalence it follows that $\coprod_u$ reflects isomorphisms which is known (from the proof of Moens's Theorem) to entail that internal sums are disjoint provided they are universal.} \end{proof}

 Though claimed otherwise in \cite{Ele} Jibladze's Theorem was not proved in Moens's Th\'ese \cite{Moe} from 1982.
-Johnstone claims that Moens proved in some other way that for a fibred topos internal sums are universal and disjoint.
-But this is not the case because he considered fibred variants of Giraud's Theorem where internal sums are \emph{assumed} as universal and disjoint.
-The only known way of showing that for a fibred topos internal sums are universal and disjoint is via Jibladze's Theorem.
+Johnstone claims that Moens proved in some other way that for a fibered topos internal sums are universal and disjoint.
+But this is not the case because he considered fibered variants of Giraud's Theorem where internal sums are \emph{assumed} as universal and disjoint.
+The only known way of showing that for a fibered topos internal sums are universal and disjoint is via Jibladze's Theorem.

-However, in Jibladze's original formulation he did not prove universality and disjointness for internal sums in a fibred topos.
-For him it was sufficient to show that all $\coprod_u$ are faithful because from this it follows that the adjunctions $\coprod_u \dashv u^*$ are (equivalent to ones) of the form $\Sigma_A \dashv A^*$ for some $A$ in $\X_1$ and this is sufficient for showing that $P \simeq \gl(\Delta)$.
+However, in Jibladze's original formulation he did not prove universality and disjointness for internal sums in a fibered topos.
+For him it was sufficient to show that all $\coprod_u$ are faithful because from this it follows that the adjunctions $\coprod_u \dashv u^*$ are (equivalent to ones) of the form $\Sigma_A \dashv A^*$ for some $A$ in $\X_1$ and this is sufficient for showing that $P \simeq P_\Delta$.